qivicon/sentry-java/docs/modules/spring.rst

 ``io.sentry.spring.SentryExceptionResolver`` as a Bean in your application.
 Once registered, all exceptions will be sent to Sentry and then passed on to the default exception handlers.

+**Note** that you should **not** configure the ``SentryExceptionResolver`` alongside a logging integration (such as ``sentry-logback``), or you will most likely double-report exceptions.
+You should use one or the other depending on your needs.
+A logging integration is more general and will capture errors (and possibly warnings, depending on your configuration) that occur inside *or outside* of a Spring controller.

 Configuration via ``web.xml``: